DataStax-Examples/how-to-create-an-example/docs/STYLE_GUIDE.md

 e.g.
 This application shows how to use configure your NodeJs application to connect to DDAC/Cassandra/DSE or an Apollo database at runtime.

-Contributors: A listing of contributors to this repository linked to their github profile
+Contributor(s): A listing of contributors to this repository linked to their github profile

 ## Objectives
 A list of the top objectives that are being demonstrated by this sample